We are pleased to announce our Guests of Honor for the 2019 conference: Jeff Shaara and Dolen Perkins-Valdez.

 Dolen Perkins-Valdez is the author of the New York Times bestselling novel Wench.
 Chronicling the lives of four slave women who are their masters’ mistresses, the book has been highly praised in many circles.
 USA Today called it “deeply moving” and “beautifully written.”
 People called it “a devastatingly beautiful account of a cruel past.”
 O, The Oprah Magazine chose it as a Top Ten Pick of the Month, and NPR named it a top 5 book club pick of 2010.

 Dolen received a DC Commission on the Arts Grant for her second novel Balm.
 The book explores the events following the Civil War as three women come to Chicago in search of a new life.
 The Washington Post calls Balm “moving” and “gorgeously written.”
 The New York Journal of Books describes it as “a powerful novel inspired by our nation’s past…a tale of individual loves, longings, and losses bound together by the healing balm of hope.
 Perkins-Valdez truly captures the American spirit.”

 Dolen’s fiction has appeared in The Kenyon Review, StoryQuarterly, StorySouth, and elsewhere.
 She also wrote an introduction to the New York Times bestseller Twelve Years a Slave by Solomon Northrup.
 In 2011, she was a finalist for two NAACP Image Awards and the Hurston-Wright Legacy Award for fiction.
 She was also awarded the First Novelist Award by the Black Caucus of the American Library Association.
-Dolen teaches in the Stonecoast MFA program in Maine and is a popular guest for Black History and Women’s Month programs.
+Dolen is on the faculty of the MFA Program at American University in DC and is a popular guest for Black History and Women’s Month programs.
 A graduate of Harvard and a former University of California President’s Postdoctoral Fellow at UCLA, Dolen lives in Washington, DC with her family.